 AppTier The abbreviation for an application tier in a Precise environment.
 An AppTier contains one or more cabinet contains folders and, within folders, statements.

 In Oracle, SQL Server, DB2, and Sybase, the highest logical level in the SQL workspace hierarchy.
-A action item (manual)
+A call path A subset of a stack trace including only those methods that have been instrumented.